The DeFi Growth Funnel Explained: From First Visit to Revenue

 • Overvaluing wallet connections without transaction follow-through

-• Measuring TVL without separating short-term incentive-driven deposits
+• Measuring volume, revenue, and TVL without separating short-term incentive-driven deposits

 • Ignoring time to first transaction